 Angry demonstrators today (July 18) attacked the police headquarters with stones and petrol bombs in the riot-torn town of Reggio Calabria.

-Angry demonstrators today (July 18) attacked the police headquarters with stones and petrol bombs in the riot-torn town of Reggio Calabria.
+Background: Angry demonstrators today (July 18) attacked the police headquarters with stones and petrol bombs in the riot-torn town of Reggio Calabria.
 It was the fifth successive day of violence in this south Italian port.

 The attack took place during the funeral procession of a 46-year-old railway worker who was killed during rioting earlier this week.